MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/help-users-log-in-to-yammer-on-android-devices.md

 # What to do when users cannot log in to Yammer on Android devices

- **I have an account but can't log in.**
+If users have a Yammer account, but can't log in on their device, they may need to update Android WebView.

-You might need to update Android WebView.
+On an Android device, make sure you've downloaded the latest version of [Android WebView](https://play.google.com/store/apps/details?id=com.google.android.webview&amp;hl=en) — a Chrome component that delivers security updates and lets Android apps show you content.

-Make sure you've downloaded the latest version of [Android WebView](https://play.google.com/store/apps/details?id=com.google.android.webview&amp;hl=en)—a Chrome component that delivers security updates and lets Android apps show you content.
-If that doesn't work, your org's security certificate is probably outdated.
-Forward this article to your admin so he or she can resolve the issue.
+If that doesn't work, your organization's security certificate is probably outdated.
+Forward this article to your IT admin so they can resolve the issue.

 ## Troubleshooting for Yammer and Office 365 Admins